YuanyueLi/yuanyueli.github.io/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
-title: Yuanyue Li's Pearsonal Website
+title: Yuanyue Li's Personal Website
 date: 2022-10-24
 type: landing